ACM SIGGRAPH Policy Guidelines

 ACM SIGGRAPH recognizes that the organization’s activities would not be possible without the hard work of hundreds of volunteers.
 For the ACM SIGGRAPH volunteers who donate significant amounts of their time to the organization, ACM SIGGRAPH recognizes this effort through complimentary or discounted conference registration and complimentary merchandise.
 For those organization volunteers who devote a significant portion of their time during the conference week to their volunteer work, ACM SIGGRAPH also covers some or all of their travel expenses.

-Only ACM SIGGRAPH members can receive travel, room, and board (TRB) reimbursement, complimentary or discounted conference registration, and/or complimentary merchandise
+Only ACM SIGGRAPH members can receive travel, room, and board (TRB) reimbursement, complimentary or discounted conference registration, and/or complimentary merchandise.
+Hardship exemptions will be considered when needed.

 10.1 SIGGRAPH complimentary merchandise